rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 **Data**

 Use the :py:class:`~randomPerfTabs.RandomAcademicPerformanceTableau` constructor from the **Digraph3** Python resources for generating realistic random students performance tableaux concerning a curriculum of nine ECTS weighted Courses.
 Assume that all the gradings are done on an integer scale from 0 (weakest) to 20 (best).
 It is known that all grading procedures are inevitably imprecise; therefore we will assume an indifference threshold of 1 point and a preference theshold of 2 points.
-Thurthermore, a performance difference of more than 12 points is considerable and will trigger a veto situation.
+Thurthermore, a performance difference of more than 12 points is considerable and will trigger an outranking polarisation.
 To validate eventually their curriculum, the students are required to obtain more or less 10 points in each course.

 **Questions**